ennova/postmarkdown/readme.md

   * RSpec acceptance test for pre code blocks (= vs ~)
   * <del>RSpec model tests for author and email</del>
   * RSpec tests for the xml feed
+  * Set default feed title to app name + route path
+    * For example, `TestApp::Application` with the route `postmarkdown :as => :awesome_blog` would generate the feed title would be 'Test App Awesome Blog'

 ### After Launch
   * Redcarpet (and syntax highlighting)